gcallah/MiscWriting/Ethics/TheTimes.md

 All of these arguments share the same premise: if what Alfred North Whitehead, in *Science and the Modern World*, called "the climate of opinion" favors some practice, but you are against it, you are obviously wrong.
-There is no need to even address any substantive argument you might make suggesting that the climate of opinion has taken a turn towards foul weather.
+There is no need to even address any substantive argument you might make suggesting that the climate of opinion looks like bad weather.

 Aside from the silliness of such a method of evaluating moral arguments, it also displays a profound ignorance of how the winds in the climate of opinion have sometimes blown this way, and sometimes that.